rubenanlo/template-widgets/README.md

 This web application holds a simple structure to add multiple widgets as simple as possible.
 The following paragraphs depict how to add new widgets and other considerations while adding elements to this web application.

+> Important: This application can only be run in development due to limitations of newsapi.org, which does not allow to work in production under a free plan.

 # Main stack:

 - Frontend: Next.js, Tailwind CSS, Framer Motion